microsoft/semantic-kernel/docs/decisions/0045-updated-vector-store-design.md

 title: Chat History Break Glass
 ---
 classDiagram
-    note for IVectorDBRecordService "Can manage records\nfor any scenario" note for IVectorDBCollectionCreateService "Can create collections\nan dindexes" note for IVectorDBCollectionUpdateService "Can retrieve/delete any\ncollections and indexes" note for CustomerHistoryVectorDBCollectionCreateService "Creates history collections and indices\nusing Customer requirements" note for CustomerHistoryVectorDBRecordService "Decorator class for IVectorDBRecordService that maps\nbetween the customer model to our model"
+    note for IMemoryRecordService "Can manage records\nfor any scenario" note for IMemoryCollectionCreateService "Can create collections\nan dindexes" note for IMemoryCollectionUpdateService "Can retrieve/delete any\ncollections and indexes" note for CustomerHistoryMemoryCollectionCreateService "Creates history collections and indices\nusing Customer requirements" note for CustomerHistoryMemoryRecordService "Decorator class for IMemoryRecordService that maps\nbetween the customer model to our model"

     namespace SKAbstractions{
-        class IVectorDBCollectionCreateService{
+        class IMemoryCollectionCreateService{
             <<interface>>
             +CreateCollection
         }

-        class IVectorDBCollectionUpdateService{
+        class IMemoryCollectionUpdateService{
             <<interface>>
             +GetCollectionNames
-            +DoesCollectionExist
+            +CollectionExists
             +DeleteCollection
         }

-        class IVectorDBRecordService~TModel~{
+        class IMemoryRecordService~TModel~{
             <<interface>>
             +Upsert(TModel record) string
             +Get(string key) TModel